Senior Guide

 Q. When should I switch my dog to senior food?

-Small and medium breeds at 7–8 years, large breeds at 5–6 years.
+Small breeds at 10–12 years, medium breeds at 8–9 years, large breeds at 7 years, and giant breeds at 5–6 years.
 Aging rate varies individually, so watch for signs like reduced activity, weight changes, and joint stiffness.
 Use vet health check results to guide timing rather than relying on age alone.

 Q. How is senior food different from adult food?